 It used to be that our favorite TV shows came on only once a week, at a specific time.
-With streaming services, we can now watch many of those same shows whenever – and for however long – we want.
-But if you sit down for just one episode and find yourself still watching hours later, you’ve probably veered off into binge territory.
+With streaming services, we can now watch many of those same shows whenever – and for however long – as we want.
+But if you sit down for just one episode and find yourself still watching hours later, you’ve probably veered into binge territory.

-Here are some healthier alternatives for catching up on the latest season of your favorite series.
+Here are some healthier alternatives for catching up on your favorite series.

 - Work out while you watch.
 Consider walking or jogging on a treadmill or lifting weights while watching TV.
 If you limit your viewing to only while exercising, it may help you set limits on how many episodes you watch each day — and help keep you accountable for daily activity.

 - Take breaks.
 Consider pressing pause every now and then during binge sessions to give your brain a break.
 Make a point to stop, grab a glass of water and check in with how your body feels.
 If you’re feeling achy, consider calling it a night.

 - Use TV time to stretch.
 Stretching major muscle groups such as calves, thighs, hips, lower back, neck and shoulders can improve flexibility and your ability to fully move your joints.